-Stress fractures are small cracks in the bone.
-They usually occur in the shin.
+Stress fractures are small cracks in the bone and usually occur in the shin.
 They can occur with overuse injuries and high impact exercise..

 The lower leg bones can have stress fractures with increasing running and weightlifting activities too quickly.
 If activity is not progressed slowly, small cracks can appear in the bones.